abhirav21/basic-resume-parser/Readme.md

     - `underscore`

 ## How it Works
-Base principle on how parser works, based on dictionary of rules of how to handle Resume file.
-So we have "/src/dictionary.js" file, where all rules places.
-It represents javascript object with the following structure:
+The parser is based on a dictionary of rules of how to handle a Resume file.
+It has a "/src/dictionary.js" file, where all rules are placed.
+I have tweaked the dictionary.js file as per the test resumes.
+The dictionary file contains an object with the following structure:
 {
 	titles: {},
 	inline: {},
 	regular: {}
 }
-All of these keys titles, inline, regular are converted to regular expressions, that handled by specific conditions:
+All of these keys - `titles, inline, regular` are converted to regular expressions, that are handled by specific conditions:

 titles - fires on each row of file.
 If string matches title, so it will capture all text between current title and next title except current.
 For example we have such dictionary file: